Muhammad-Adil-Shahid-1054/Fortune-Teller-/README.md

-Magic Fortune Teller API
+Magic Fortune Teller API :

 A Flask-based API that uses the Groq AI Cloud to generate humorous, dramatic fortunes.

-Setup
+Setup:

-Install dependencies: pip install -r requirements.txt
+Installation of Flask for API and endpoints
 Create a .env file with your GROQ_API_KEY.

-Run the app: python app.py
+Run the app: python filename.py

-Usage
+Usage:
 POST to /fortune with JSON:

 {